Meditation: Hello To Comfort And Calm

-But Don’t I Have To Do This Right?
+But Don’t I Have To Do It “Right?”

 Forget guidelines that don’t work for you; it’s the ‘doing’ that matters, and the outcome.

-Meditation results in more calm, more awareness, less tension.
-Meditation is there for you to practice, whenever you need it.
-This is a huge comfort all by itself.
+Meditation results in more calm, increased stress awareness and less tension.
+It’s there for you to practice, whenever you need it.

-That’s what you can expect from a meditation practice: a promise of reassurance and comfort.
-You learn, through the breathing, the mantras, the stillness… that everything in life, for good or bad, will be alright.
+That’s what you can expect from a meditation practice: kind gentle reassurance.
+You learn, through the breathing, the mantras, the stillness… that everything in life, good or bad, will be alright.

-And consider this: while it is beneficial to practice meditation regularly, you don’t have to.
-You can meditate when you want to.
+Yes, it is beneficial to practice meditation regularly.
+But you don’t have to.
+You can meditate when you want or need to.

 Sounds reasonable, doesn’t it?